 Founded in 1975 with a single truck, Casella Waste Systems, Inc. is a regional, vertically-integrated solid waste services company.
 We provide resource management expertise and services to residential, commercial, municipal and industrial customers, primarily in the areas of solid waste collection and disposal, transfer, recycling and organics services.
 We provide integrated solid waste services in six states: Vermont, New Hampshire, New York, Massachusetts, Maine and Pennsylvania, with our headquarters located in Rutland, Vermont.
-We manage our solid waste operations on a geographic basis through two regional operating segments, the Eastern and Western regions, each of which provides a full range of solid waste services, and our larger-scale recycling and commodity brokerage operations through our Recycling segment.
-Organics services, ancillary operations, along with major account and industrial services, are included in our Other segment.
+We manage our solid waste operations on a geographic basis through two regional operating segments, the Eastern and Western regions, each of which provides a full range of solid waste services.
+We manage our larger-scale recycling and commodity brokerage operations along with our organic services and major account and industrial services through our single resource-renewal focused Resource Solutions segment.